grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

 }
 ```

-If you found this content useful, and want to learn more about a variety of C# features, check out [my GitHub repo](https://github.com/grantwinney/CSharpDotNetExamples), where you'll find links to plenty more blog posts and practical examples!
+If you found this content useful, and want to learn more about a variety of C# features, check out my [CSharpDotNetExamples repo on GitHub](https://github.com/grantwinney/CSharpDotNetExamples), where you'll find links to plenty more blog posts and practical examples!